nikirg/lazyfast/DOCS.md

 ```

 ## Reloading
-Component reloadind is the key feature of component interacivity.
-LazyLoad insipred by **Streamlit**, which reloads (rerun in Streamlit) page after interaction with inputs, buttons and so on.
-From Streamlit **1.33.0** you can use fragments - oportunity to rerun only party of page.
-LazyFast components interactivity is every similar to fragments, but more flexible and with multiple nesting support.
+Component reloading is a key feature for enabling interactive components in LazyFast.
+The concept is inspired by Streamlit, where the entire page is reloaded (or "rerun") after interactions with inputs, buttons, and other elements.
+Starting from Streamlit 1.33.0, fragments allow for partial page reruns.
+LazyFast’s component interactivity is similar to Streamlit's fragments but offers more flexibility with support for multiple nested components.

-Reload is trgiggered by many source of events: tags interactivity, state fields changes and self reloading.
-Reloading is a `post` request from client to the component's view endpoint at the server and receiving the result of its rendering.
-Each new reload sends the values ​​of various fields entered by the client to the server and makes it possible to dynamically change the component's appearance on the client.
+Reloading is triggered by various sources, such as tag interactions, changes in state fields, and self-reloading mechanisms.
+This process involves the client sending a `POST` request to the component’s view endpoint on the server, receiving the newly rendered component in response.
+Each reload sends the current field values from the client to the server, enabling dynamic changes to the component’s appearance based on user input.

 ### Tags interactivity
 In LazyFast, the following tags are endowed with interactivity: